marker68/video-matching/README.md

-# trecvid2016-video-matching
-My submission on TRECVID 2016 video and caption matching
+# A video and caption matching system